XHUSP-FM: History

 The UASLP, already owner of longtime AM radio station XEXQ-AM, received a permit for an FM radio station in December 1989.
 The station signed on January 18, 1992.

 Some programming, such as the newscast "Reseña 88.5", is shared with XEXQ, but the stations do have separate programming for most of the broadcast day.

 In 2016, a third Radio Universidad service, XHUASM-FM 91.9 (5 kW ERP) was authorized to serve Matehuala.
 The station, known as "Universidad Stereo", entered program service on June 19, 2019.
+By the end of 2023, this station is called "Radio Universidad, Fusión".